adobe-type-tools/afdko/docs/OpenTypeFeatureFileSpecification.md

 ```
 position ligature <ligature glyph|glyphclass>   # ligature glyph or glyph class
     # anchor and named mark glyph class;
-          # repeated for each anchor point on the first component glyph
+    # repeated for each anchor point on the first component glyph:
     <anchor> mark <named mark glyph class> +

-          # Start of anchor and mark info for the next ligature component.
+    # Start of anchor and mark info for the next ligature componentL
     ligComponent

-# anchor and named mark glyph class;
+    # anchor and named mark glyph class,
-# repeated for each anchor point on the next component glyph
+    # repeated for each anchor point on the next component glyph:
     <anchor> mark <named mark glyph class>

     # The block of ligComponent its anchor-mark classes
     # is repeated for each ligature component.
     ;
 ```

 The statement must specify all the anchor-mark class pairs for all the ligature components.
 It follows the form of the Mark-To-Base rule, except that a set of anchor-mark class pairs must be specified for each component glyph in the ligature.
 The set of anchor-mark class pairs for one component is separated for the set of the next component by the `ligComponent` keyword.
 If there are no anchor points on a component, it must still specify at least one anchor, which should be the NULL anchor.
 It is not required that each component have the same number of anchor points.